PROLOGUE

 “Oh, yes,” I lied.
 “But he’s, uh—he’s in the Army.”

-“Will he be home in time for the birth of his baby?”
+“I hope he’ll be home in time for the birth of his baby.”

-“Thank you,” I said gathering the boxes, holding my tears lest they escape before I reached the door.
+“Thank you,” I said, gathering the presents, holding my tears lest they escape before I reached the door.
 “I can’t tell you how much this means to me.”

-Christmas images bombarded me: Madonna and her newborn baby depicted on cards, stamps, lawn crèches. and annual pageants, Mary and Joseph reach Bethlehem in time for the miraculous birth.
-Angels sing, What Child is This?
-The beloved Greensleeves melody Paul Horn played on flute at Shelly’s Mann Hole every Wednesday night.
-The words, wrapped in swaddling clothes, made me weep.
+Depictions of Madonna and her newborn baby on cards and stamps, and in crèches, and pageants of Mary and Joseph reaching Bethlehem in time for the miraculous birth, angels singing, What Child is This? and the words, wrapped in swaddling clothes, made me weep.

-Dr. Brower, our family physician agreed to arrange an adoption with a family I would bless with my gift.
-In the throes of birthing a child I would not know, I denied my feelings, a talent I perfected many years later when coping with emotions too painful to bear.
+Dr. Brower, our family physician had arranged an adoption with a family I would bless with my gift.
+In the throes of birthing a child I would never know, I denied my feelings, a talent I perfected many years later when coping with emotions too painful to bear.

 I managed to mute my mind, but my body refused to be silenced.
 On Christmas Eve, stepping out of the fragrant Avon Skin-So-Soft bath, I discovered a colorless fluid leaking from my breasts.

-Mona said she told Stuart it was too hard for a woman to give up her baby.
+Mona said she told Stuart, it’s too hard for a woman to give up her baby.
 “Don’t let her do it.”
 Did she mean he should marry me?

-Our mismatched relationship began in high school.
-Attending art school widened the gap.
-I discovered a bigger world of people with varied interests who loved learning.
-Stuart’s interests included watching sports on TV and drinking beer, which he drank all the time and always too much.
+Mismatched and too young, we started our rocky relationship in high school.
+My attending art school widened the gap.
+I discovered a bigger world of creative people with varied interests who loved learning.
+Stuart liked watching sports on TV and drinking beer, which he drank all the time and always too much.
 I loved books.
-He’d only read one in high school, The Virginian.
-I enjoyed foreign films; he preferred playing pool at the bar and listening to country western music, I liked classical, gospel, and jazz.
+He bragged about reading one book in high school, The Virginian.
+I enjoyed foreign films, classical music, gospel, and jazz.
+He preferred playing pool at the bar and listening to country western music.
 He golfed once a week, I wasn’t athletic.
-He did not share my love of art, philosophy, and pursuit of a spiritual path.
+I loved of art, philosophy, and pursuing a spiritual path.
+He wasn’t interested.

-On Christmas night, parked in his Oldsmobile Super ’88 in Mona’s driveway, colored lights strung on the roof, Stuart asked, “Do you want to get married?”
+Parked in Mona’s driveway on Christmas night, colored lights strung on the roof, Stuart asked, “Do you want to get married?”

 “Not like this!”
-I said, sinking my bulging body sank deeper into the leather seat hugging my tight sweater tighter.
-I didn’t want what Mammaw called a shotgun wedding, getting married because we had to.
+My bulging body sank further into the leather seat of his Oldsmobile Super ’88.
+I didn’t want what Mammaw called a shotgun wedding,.
 “Let’s decide after the adoption.”

-I broke up with him before to escape such a commitment.
-Inhaling his familiar Old Spice aftershave and clean shirt his mother starched and ironed, I thought about how he flew to Texas, rescued me from the fire-breathing dragon, drove me across the desert, found me a home with Mona, and now at the zero hour offering to rescue me again.
+Inhaling his familiar Old Spice aftershave and clean starched shirt his mother ironed, I thought about how he flew to Texas, rescued me from the fire-breathing dragon, drove me across the desert, found me a home with Mona, and now at the zero hour, offering to rescue me again.

-He had one request.
-He wanted to tell our families he was the biological father.
-It was a long shot but a possibility.
-I assumed late April, the date of conception and the drug addict responsible, but Stuart did spend the night after our date on his birthday, May 7.
+He said, he had one request, he wanted to tell our families he was the biological father.
+I’d assumed late April, the date of conception and the drug addict responsible, but Stuart spent the night after his birthday dinner, May 7.

 What was a father anyway but a man who cared enough to give an infant his name and stick around?
-My biological father didn’t love me enough to stay and I wished my mother married a man who wanted us.
-In the big picture, did genetics matter?
+My biological father didn’t love me enough to stay.
+I wished my mother had married a man who wanted us.
+In the big picture, what did genetics matter?

-NO BRIDESMAIDS, NOR ORGAN music, no virgin bride walking down the aisle in a full-length white satin dress and translucent veil approaching her groom in glorious expectation.
-A virgin at fourteen when Stuart said he loved me and claimed me as his own, I wondered if the sacred rite of marriage to the first boy I ever loved, might make my sins like scarlet, white as snow.
+NO ORGAN MUSIC, BRIDESMAIDS, or virgin bride walking the aisle in full-length white satin, and translucent veil approaching her groom in glorious expectation.
+A virgin at fourteen, when Stuart said he loved me and claimed me as his own.
+Though my sins be like scarlet, perhaps entering the sacred rite of marriage they shall be made white as snow.

-My mother, invited to the wedding, contacted Dr. Barton who canceled the adoption and said we could live with her until we got our own place.
-I can imagine writing a scene describing our reunion, hugging and forgiving each other but such fantasies never occurred.
-Her offering to let us stay in Mammaw’s bedroom and my acceptance suggested a truce, not a reconciliation.
+My mother, invited to the wedding, contacted Dr. Barton, canceled the adoption, and said we could stay in Mammaw’s old bedroom until we got our own place.
+I want to write the scene, revisit in detail, the moment we hugged and forgave each other, but such reconciliation never occurred.
+Her offer to shelter our new family and my acceptance amounted to a truce.

 Not knowing the word spoken only by the new wife and seldom used since Women’s Suffrage, I never questioned my vow to obey.